ZcashFoundation/frost-zcash-demo/README.md

 4. Run `cargo run --bin coordinator`
 5. Run `cargo run --bin participants`.
 Do this in separate terminals for separate participants.

 The demos support two communication mechanisms.
-By using the `--cli` flag, they will print JSON objects to the terminal, and participants will need to copy & paste objects and send them amongst themselves to complete the protocol.
+By using the `--cli` flag (e.g.
+`cargo run --bin dkg -- --cli`), they will print JSON objects to the terminal, and participants will need to copy & paste objects and send them amongst themselves to complete the protocol.

 Without the `--cli` flag, the demos will use socket communications.
 The coordinator will act as the server and the participants will be clients.
 See